 Praise from Natural Habitat travelers:

-“We would give Anne a 15 out of 10 if you gave us the option.
+“We would give Anne a 15 out of 10.
 She was kind, thoughtful, upbeat, friendly and informative.
 She made our trip 10 times more fun than we could have ever imagined.
 Anne is a tremendous asset and ambassador to your company.”

 “Anne was well organized, cheerful and polite.
 We found that she treated everyone equally and respectfully.
 She was very pleasant on our trip, and we enjoyed having her as a guide.
 She did a great job!”

-“Anne was everything I would expect in an expedition leader and more.
+“Anne was everything I would expect in an Expedition Leader and more.
 She was exemplary when I saw her handle unforeseen challenges.
 Her excellence was evident in transferring the group to and from Winnipeg.
-She stood out as an exceptional expedition leader and would always answer questions in a professional manner.”
+She stood out as an exceptional guide and would always answer questions in a professional manner.”